go-jet/jet/README.md

 > Package(dot) import is used, so the statements look as close as possible to the native SQL.

 Note that every column has a type.
 String columns, such as `Language.Name` and `Category.Name` can only be compared with string columns and expressions.
-Similarity, `Actor.ActorID`, `FilmActor.ActorID`, `Film.Length` are integer columns and can only be compared with integer columns and expressions.
+Similarly, `Actor.ActorID`, `FilmActor.ActorID`, `Film.Length` are integer columns and can only be compared with integer columns and expressions.
 The same type safety rules apply to arrays and their element types.